 If there is any uncertainty, you should direct prospective purchasers to appropriate legal or other specialist advice.

-Local councils usually have a reasonably reliable record of areas that may be subject to contamination, and LIM and PIM reports may contain a reference to the Ministry for the Environments Hazardous Activities and Industries List.
+Local councils usually have a reasonably reliable record of areas that may be subject to contamination, and LIM and PIM reports may contain a reference to the Ministry for the Environment's Hazardous Activities and Industries List(external link).

 A reference relating to a property does not necessarily mean that the property is contaminated, only that it is in an area where specific land use activities may have led to a level of contamination.
 The council should be able to provide more details about any likely or actual risk.

-Areas that contribute to the natural environment and habitat of native birds and plants may be protected, for example by a covenant or Significant Natural Area (SNA) designation.
-The certificate of title will include any protected areas, and there will be restrictions around the land use, for example, limited or no removal of vegetation.
+Areas that contribute to the natural environment and habitat of native birds and plants may be protected, for example, by a covenant or significant natural area (SNA) designation.
+The certificate of title will include any protected areas, and there will be restrictions around land use, for example, limited or no removal of vegetation.
 There may be a need for fencing or other proactive measures too.